NickSeagull/my-windows/README.md

 * VcXsrv is great, it allows you to run **graphical** Linux apps on Windows thanks to the X11 protocol, make sure to:
   * `export DISPLAY=:0` in the shell `rc` file (this is already done in my Nix config)
   * Save the VcXsrv settings to a safe folder, and add a link into the `shell:startup` directory.
-* If some fonts are not being rendered, it is because in VcXsrv you have to add them to the `C:\Program Files\VcXsrv\fonts` directory
+* If some fonts are not being rendered, it is because in VcXsrv you have to:
+  * Install them _inside_ WSL with your regular installation method (probably it includes using `fc-cache`)
+  * Download them for Windows, and add them to the `C:\Program Files\VcXsrv\fonts` directory

 ## Writing